-Q3 engagement/consu - Consultation underta Services. iken with the Chief Financ e & S151 Officer, Legal, Access to Q4 Have you considered development of this - ure Generations Act (Wales) 2015 in the a) Overall does the initiati together?
-Yes 🖂 ve support our Corporate Pla n's Well-being Objectives when considered b) Does the initiative cons Yes ⊠ sider maximising contributior to each of the seven national well-being goals? c) Does the initiative apply Yes 🖂 y each of the five ways of wo No rking? d) Does the initiative meet generations to meet the Yes ⊠ • hout compromising the ability of future Q5 Consider the following impacts - equality, financial, political, media, public High risk Medium risk Low risk Q6 Will this initiative h ave an impact (however minor) on any other Council service?
-Yes 🗌 N o If yes, please pro vide details below be sul improv oject to internal audit ve compliance with C reviews which may result anned programme of work for 20220/23 will in recommendations being made to lures and consequentially may result in s if required.

-Q7 What is the cumulative impact of this proposal on people and/or communities when considering all the impacts identified within the screening and any other key decisions affecting similar groups/ service users made by the organisation?
+Q3 engagement/consu Consultation underta Services. iken with the Chief Financ ce & S151 Officer, Legal, Access to Q4 Have you considered development of this ure Generations Act (Wales) 2015 in the a) Overall does the initiati together?
+Yes ve support our Corporate Pla n's Well-being Objectives when considered b) Does the initiative cons Yes ⊠ ider maximising contribution to each of the seven national well-being goals? c) Does the initiative apply Yes ⊠ y each of the five ways of wo No rking? d) Does the initiative meet generations to meet the Yes hout compromising the ability of future Q 5 Consider the following impacts - equality, , financial, political, media, public High risk Medium risk Low risk Q6 Will this initiative h ave an impact (however minor) on any other Council service? ✓ Yes ☐ N o If yes, please pro vide details below be sul oject to internal audit ve compliance with C reviews which may result anned programme of work for 20220/23 will in recommendations being made to lures and consequentially may result in s if required. decis (You n propos considering all the ions affecting simila hay need to discuss this sal will affect certain gro impacts identified withing groups/ service users with your Service Head or oups/ communities more adv osal on people and/or communities on the screening and any other key made by the organisation?
+Cabinet Member to consider more widely if this versely because of other decisions the verty, withdrawal of multiple services and are mainly women), etc.)